 In 2010, while browsing in Dogtown Bookstore on Main Street in Gloucester, Massachusetts, I happened upon a 48-page booklet called The First People of Cape Ann: Native Americans on the North Coast of Massachusetts Bay, by writer and researcher Elizabeth Waugh (Dogtown Books, 2005).
 The cover caught my eye—A 1911 painting by illustrator N.C.
 Wyeth of two Native American youths cavorting in a New England salt marsh—and the subject interested me.
 My careers have spanned anthropology and archaeology, high school and college teaching, and educational publishing, and I have lived on Cape Ann at least half of my life.
 Like so many others who live here, I am in love with the place.

 In Waugh’s book I saw pictures and stories about local archaeological finds, useful lists of sources and collections, and excerpts from the accounts of European voyagers and colonists.
 Then, on page 28, I saw Samuel de Champlain’s map of Gloucester Harbor, first published in 1607, edifying proof that Native Americans had indeed lived here.
 There were their wigwams, smokehouses, flake yards, and gardens.
 Furthermore, there was a wigwam where my street is today.
 I was electrified.
-I had always been told that Native Americans did not live on Cape Ann but only came occasionally to hunt.
+I had always been told that Indigenous People did not live on Cape Ann but only came occasionally to hunt.
 I did not know they were farmers!
 I did not even know they had a name—the Pawtucket (aka the Agawam Indians)!
-Growing up on Cape Ann, I had never been told anything at all about Indians here.
+Growing up on Cape Ann, I had never been told anything at all about Indigenous People here.
 Why was that?

 My first thought was that my grandchildren should know about this—on Champlain’s map there is a wigwam at their house too on Beacon St. I think we all should know intimately our time and place in the context of history, local as well as global.
-I discovered that aside from a field trip to a local museum (where Native American artifacts are not exhibited) and a brief social studies unit on Native Americans in general (for which there rarely is time), local history is not taught systematically at any grade level in Gloucester.
+I discovered that aside from a field trip to a local museum (where Indigenous artifacts are not exhibited) and a brief social studies unit on Indigenous People in general (for which there rarely is time), local history is not taught systematically at any grade level in Gloucester.
 What local history is offered is about the Pilgrims and Puritans of the Massachusetts Bay Colony and the development of Cape Ann’s fishing and shipbuilding industries, granite quarries, and artist colonies.

 Yikes!
-Next, I obtained permission to enlarge and laminate copies of Champlain’s map, thinking I would develop a little curriculum around it for my granddaughter Willa and her classmates, then in third grade.
+Next, I bot permission to enlarge and laminate copies of Champlain’s map, thinking I would develop a little curriculum around it for my granddaughter Willa and her classmates, then in third grade.
 Maybe other teachers in the district would find it useful too.
 What could be more exciting than the way of life of the people who made a living on your street three thousand years ago, following earlier people whose ancestors hunted mastodons on Jeffrey’s Ledge and swordfish in Gloucester Harbor?
-What a great context, I thought, for teaching science, math, engineering, technology, language arts, history, all the other humanities—in fact, everything.
+What a great context, I thought, for teaching science, math, engineering, technology, language arts, history, and all the other humanities—in fact, everything.

 In the spring of 2011, I attempted to present some of my discoveries to a group of nine children, ages eight to ten, in a five-week after-school enrichment program at the West Parish School in Gloucester.
 I told them I was learning new things and we were in a group investigation together and that we would ask and answer our own questions.
 “Cool,” they said.
 “Way cool.”
 But it was too much to do in the little time we had, field trips were not permitted in the after-school program, and some of the questions I had, along with some of the answers I was finding, were more for older students and adults.
-In one of my presentations to Middle School students, the story I had to tell about Native Americans on Cape Ann diverged from the received story they expected, and I was not invited back.
+In one of my presentations to Middle School students, the story I had to tell about Native Americans on Cape Ann diverged from the received story the teachers had expected, and I was not invited back.

 It was then that I decided to abandon developing curriculum for students in favor of writing a book for general readership.
-I would reach out to everyone and anyone who might support the idea of reshaping our ideas about the past based on evidence and who might be willing to weave more local and regional history—the real story—into the education of our children.
-I would write a succinct, illustrated history for the general public about the people who were here before us and the ways they and their world changed between 14,000 years ago and the War of Independence.
+I would reach out to everyone and anyone who might support the idea of reshaping our ideas about the past based on actual evidence and who might be willing to weave more local and regional history—the real story—into the education of our children.
+I would write a succinct, illustrated history for the general public about the people who were here before us and the ways they and their world changed between 10,000 years ago and the War of Independence.

 This is that book—although, alas, not so succinct after all.
 There is just too much to tell.
 It’s like Jared Diamond’s Guns, Germs, and Steel, his opus spun from a single question he asked about the causes of differences between have and have-not human societies.
 In like fashion, I start by asking and then attempting to answer my own questions about the past.
-Who were the Indigenous Peoples on Cape Ann really?
+Who were the Indigenous Peoples of Cape Ann really?
 Where did they come from and when?
 Who came before them?
 How did they live?
 How did they use and change the environment?
 How did they adapt to European contact and settlement?
 How did colonists relate to them?
 What happened to them?
 Where are they now?
 How does their legacy affect us today?